Sgudkov/ZEWM_CONDENSE/README.md

 # ZEWM_CONDENSE
  This example allow you to condense storage bin after confirm WT process.

- If your storage bin doesn't allow you to accept a goods in several separated HU, you can use this example to condense recieving goods in destination bin without nesting HU.
+ If your storage bin doesn't allow you to accept a goods in several not nesting separated HU, you can use this example to condense recieving goods in destination bin without nesting HU.

  For avoid nesting you have to: